Introduction

 Understanding the Concept of Division

 Division is one of the four basic arithmetic operations, alongside addition, subtraction, and multiplication.
-It involves splitting a number (the dividend) into equal parts based on another number (the divisor).
+And it involves splitting a number (the dividend) into equal parts based on another number (the divisor).
 In the case of 1,000 divided by 4, the number 1,000 is the dividend, and 4 is the divisor.
 The result of this operation is called the quotient.

 Step-by-Step Calculation of 1,000 Divided by 4